-Work Time (continued)

-C. Vocabulary to Deepen Understanding (13 minutes)

-- Read aloud the second leaning target, "I can use context clues to determine the meaning of new words in an article about earthquakes."
+Work Time (continued) Meeting Students' Needs C. Vocabulary to Deepen Understanding (13 minutes) Read aloud the second leaning target, "I can use context clues to determine the meaning of new words in an article about earthquakes."
 Ask students to think about the word context and what it means in the learning target.
 Invite a few students to share their thoughts.
-Listen for: "in the text, what the sentence is about, or "the parts of the text that help to explain its meaning," etc. - Draw students' attention to Vocabulary Strategies anchor chart.
+Listen for: "in the text, what the sentence is about, or "the parts of the text that help to explain its meaning," etc. Draw students' attention to Vocabulary Strategies anchor chart.
 Remind students of the work that they have done in previous modules finding the meaning of new words in context.
-Ask: - "Which strategy has been most helpful to you and why?" - · Ask a few students to share with the class. - Post and focus students on the list of vocabulary for this lesson.
-Assign each student a partner and two or three words from the list, ensuring that all words are assigned. - As in previous modules, ask students to do the following: - 1.
-Work with their partner to find each assigned word in the text. - 2.
-Underline or circle the words or phrases. - 3.
-Using strategies listed on the anchor chart, determine the meaning of each word in context. - 4.
-Write the word, what it means, and a visual in the appropriate Glossary section of their journal. - Allow partners 4 to 5 minutes to determine the meaning of their words.
-Circulate to offer support and redirect as needed. - Refocus students whole group.
-Tell them that they will now use the Give One, Get One protocol to share some of the words they worked on.
-Tell them that as they share, they should write the words, what they mean, and visuals in the Glossary section of their journals. - · Begin: Have partners locate another pair and give one of their words and definitions as well as receive one. - Ask students to return to their seats.
+Ask: Consider pre-highlighting vocabulary for students who may have difficulty finding it in the text.
+Consider assigning students who struggle with language words whose meanings are more easily found in context.
+Students who struggle with multiple "Which strategy has been most helpful to you and why?"
+Ask a few students to share with the class.
+Post and focus students on the list of vocabulary for this lesson.
+Assign each student a partner and two or three words from the list, ensuring that all words are assigned.
+As in previous modules, ask students to do the following: Work with their partner to find each assigned word in the text.
+Underline or circle the words or phrases.
+Using strategies listed on the anchor chart, determine the meaning of each word in context.
+Write the word, what it means, and a visual in the appropriate Glossary section of their journal.
+Allow partners 4 to 5 minutes to determine the meaning of their words.
+Circulate to offer support and redirect as needed.
+Refocus students whole group.
+Tell them that they will now use the Give One, Get One protocol to share some of the meaning the photocol means and in the them that they will now use the context is the protocol to share some of the meaning the photocol means and in the text of the photocol means and in the text of the mean of the means and the photocol to share some of the means and the photocol to share some of the means and the photocol means and the photocol means and the photocol to share some of the means and the photocol means and the pho • Students who struggle with multiple tasks at the same time may not be able to circulate during the Give One, Get One protocol and write a word and its meaning.
+Consider allowing their partner to write for them or give them extra time later in the day to go back to the vocabulary and write it in their glossaries. words they worked on.
+Tell them that as they share, they should write the words, what they mean, and visuals in the Glossary section of their journals.
+Begin: Have partners locate another pair and give one of their words and definitions as well as receive one.
+Ask students to return to their seats.
 Call on students to share aloud their words and what they think they mean in context.
 Write the meaning next to the words posted for students.